Thursday, September 7, 2017

 Why would researchers at Washington University in St. Louis and Nazarbayev University in Kazakhstan say that certain sorts of positive word-of-mouth put a retailer at a potential competitive disadvantage?
 The answer has to do with surprise, exclusivity, and price wars.

 If a customer is given an unexpected bonus at the time of purchase, the surprise endows extra value.
-But when the customer then tells others what happened, they won’t be surprised if coming into the store to get the bonus.
-Further, if the customer perceives the bonus to be exclusive to them plus a limited number of others, widespread news of the bonus award program raises expectations by other shoppers.
+But when the customer then tells others what happened, those others won’t be surprised if coming into the store to get the bonus.

 Widespread news also alerts other retailers who could decide to meet the offer.
 The exclusivity is disrupted and the competitive advantage erased.
 In fact, paralleling what happens in a price war, the competition might raise the bonus offer or lower the base price, requiring you to meet a more profit-sapping threshold.